-- iii) Energy from waste.
-We support the diversion of waste from landfill and the use of residual waste for the generation of energy and are not opposed to incineration or other combustion processes.
-However we do not support investment in very large-scale facilities.
-(See our Policy on Waste Planning and Management for a full statement on our policy in this area). - iv) Hydro.
-There is a limited potential for small scale schemes to harness the energy of our local rivers. - v) Biomass.
+- ii) Ground/water source and air source heating.
+To be encouraged in new buildings. - iii) Energy from waste.
+We support the diversion of waste from landfill and the use of residual waste for the generation of energy and are not opposed to incineration or other combustion processes that can be demonstrated to have insignificant environmental impact.
+However we do not support investment in very large-scale facilities (see our Policy on Waste Planning and Management for a full statement on our policy in this area). - iv) Hydro.
+There is a limited potential for small scale schemes to harness the energy of our local rivers.

+v) Biomass.
 The burning of wood or other biomass crops such as miscanthus is usually associated with combined heat and power generation.
 Great care needs to be taken to ensure that benefits are not lost in transporting feedstock long distances or that excessive planting of biomass crops does not create a monoculture alien to the farmed landscape.
+To avoid this, we do not support investment in large scale burning of wood or other biomass crops.
 Any significant increase in the use of land for biomass production would also reduce the area available for producing food.
-More use of local wood fuel for heating can encourage better management of existing woodland with landscape and biodiversity benefits.
-So long as management is sensitive and there is no risk of loss of ancient woodland or a permanent reduction of afforested areas, greater use of wood fuel is supported.
+However, more use of local wood fuel for heating can encourage better management of existing woodland with landscape and biodiversity benefits.
+So long as management is sensitive and there is no risk of loss of ancient woodland or a permanent reduction of afforested areas, greater use of local wood fuel is supported.

 All the above technologies are scalable and are particularly suitable for local smaller scale schemes.
-In general, we support dispersed renewable energy generation rather than major centralised facilities - though scale will be determined by the availability of feedstock and the size of the local demand for power/heat.
+In general, we support smaller scale renewable energy generation rather than major centralised facilities - though scale will be determined by technology, the availability of feedstock and the size of the local demand for power/heat.